Author Name: Ryan Gould

 The result is that now CRMs, with the help of AI, can segment your targets not only right down to the individual, but it can tell you at what time and via what channels you should appeal to them with an ad campaign.

 Now it’s time to talk about personalization, that highly effective strategy that all marketers are trying to perfect.
 Today’s consumers are moving away from brands that don’t offer a personalized shopping experience.
 Moreover, 82% of advertisers reported an increase in open rates for their email campaigns when they included personalization.

 We’ve mentioned how AI engines can process enormous data sets, but this in itself isn’t valuable to marketers.
 Why AI-based CRM tools work so effectively is because they sift through all this data to find the right information.
 And it’s this right information that will boost your marketing personalization.
 This information allows you to know the customer right down to the individual and thus creating an organic conversation as you market directly to them.

-We’ve mentioned email, but not only can an AI CRM boost that initiative, it can work across a number of other channels to personalize content for social media, website and in-app recommendations, and more.
-It can target upsells and cross-sells to the right customers and use personalization to help the customer on his or her journey.
+We’ve mentioned email, but not only can an AI CRM boost that initiative.
+It can work across a number of other channels to personalize content for social media, website and in-app recommendations, and more.
+It can target upsells and cross-sells to the right customers.
+Uses personalization to help the customer on his or her journey.

-It’s all about customer variables: what do they want at a specific moment and where are they at this moment—not just in terms of state of mind, but in actual location too.
+It’s all about customer variables: what do they want at a specific moment and where are they at this moment—not just in terms of a state of mind, but in an actual location too.
 AI and geolocators can help you target customers in their specific towns, cities, and even neighborhoods, while using data about these places to appeal to them on a personal level.